GROWTH REQUIRES MORE

 Jim Madden, Co-Founder and Managing Director

-Jim Madden is a co-founder and managing director of Carrick Capital Partners where he is directly involved in the selection and growth guidance of successful companies in technology-enabled services including BPO, Transaction Processing, and Software as a Service (SaaS).
+Jim Madden is a co-founder, managing director and co-chair of the Investment Committee of Carrick Capital Partners where he is directly involved in the selection and growth guidance of successful companies in technology-enabled services including BPO, Transaction Processing, and Software as a Service (SaaS).

 Earlier in his career, Mr. Madden was the founder, chairman, and chief executive officer of Exult, Inc., the pioneer of human resources BPO (business process outsourcing) for Global 500 corporations.
 Founded in 1998, Exult operated client service centers around the globe, servicing more than 600,000 employees with $20 billion in annual employee payments.
 Exult empowered such globally recognized companies as BP, Bank of America, International Paper, and Prudential Financial to enhance their human capital productivity, reduce costs and provide improved HR services.
 Within five years, Mr. Madden grew Exult from a concept to more than $500 million in revenue, and went on to lead the company’s successful IPO in 2000.